-Canon 1300D versus Sony RX100 III
+Canon 1300D vs Sony RX100 III

 The Canon EOS 1300D (called Canon T6 in some regions) and the Sony Cyber-shot DSC-RX100 III are two digital cameras that were announced, respectively, in March 2016 and May 2014.
 The 1300D is a DSLR, while the RX100 III is a fixed lens compact.
 The cameras are based on an APS-C (1300D) and an one-inch (RX100 III) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 20 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 III is considerably smaller (55 percent) than the Canon 1300D.
 In this context, it is worth noting that neither the 1300D nor the RX100 III are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 III has a lens built in, whereas the 1300D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1300D and their specifications in the Canon EF Lens Catalog.